sodadata/soda-contract-webinar-2025-12-09/AIRFLOW_README.md

 ### 3. DAG Files Location

-The DAG files are already in the correct location:
+The DAG file is already in the correct location:
-- `dags/orders_pipeline_dag.py` - The Airflow DAG
+- `dags/orders_pipeline_dag.py` - The Airflow DAG (contains all pipeline functions)
-- `dags/orders_pipeline.py` - The pipeline functions (imported by the DAG)

 Since `AIRFLOW_HOME` is set to your project root, Airflow will automatically discover DAGs in the `dags/` folder.
 No additional configuration needed!